How to contribute to scikit-image¶

 git checkout main git pull upstream main

 Create a branch for the feature you want to work on.
-Since the branch name will appear in the merge message, use a sensible name such as ‘transform-speedups’:
+Use a sensible name, such as ‘transform-speedups’:

 git checkout -b transform-speedups